Introducing Estuary’s open-source connector repository

 As we progress, we are committed to ensuring that Flow can run Airbyte’s connectors.
+We review user-requested connectors before adding them to the Flow web app, with occasional minimal changes.
 We’re also committed to making sure the connectors we build work on the Airbyte runtime or any other runtime that supports the spec.

 How Estuary is advancing OSS connectors